 The European Union (EU) was an important ally for New Zealand in the 2000s, both economically and politically.
 In trade terms, the EU was New Zealand’s third-largest export market after Australia and China, taking 16% of total exports.
 Although there were disagreements, trading relations with the EU remained cordial.

 The links between Britain and New Zealand go beyond trade and diplomacy.
-New Zealand’s Treasury, its ministries of Economic Development, Education and Health, the Public Service Association, the Museum of New Zealand Te Papa Tongarewa, the Auckland War Memorial Museum and the National Library were all led by people born in the United Kingdom in 2012.
+In 2012, New Zealand’s Treasury, its ministries of Economic Development, Education and Health, the Public Service Association, the Museum of New Zealand Te Papa Tongarewa, the Auckland War Memorial Museum and the National Library were all headed by people born in the United Kingdom.

 Ancestral and familial links remained important.
 Britain also provided the largest number of immigrants and tourists from Europe to New Zealand, and it was usually the first port of call for New Zealanders visiting or living in Europe.
-However, the relationship was strained in the 2000s with restrictions on non-EU citizens (including New Zealanders) migrating to Britain.
+However, the relationship was strained in the 2000s by the introduction of restrictions on non-EU citizens (including New Zealanders) migrating to Britain.

 Due to the size of its post-reunification economy, Germany has increased in importance to New Zealand.
 In the 2000s the two nations found that they shared some views, such as opposition to the US-led war in Iraq.